Areas of Practice

 Workers’ Compensation.
 George provides assistance and counseling to insurance companies, their insureds, self-insureds and self-insurance associations in avoiding, controlling, litigating and settling workers’ compensation claims.
 He defends insurance companies, business clients and public employers in all aspects of workers’ compensation litigation.
 George also has experience representing injured workers, giving him insight into litigation from all perspectives.

 Civil Litigation.
-George’s work in civil litigation involves the defense of automobile, no-fault, dram shop, general liability/negligence, and other tort litigation.
+George’s work in civil litigation involved the defense of automobile, no-fault, dram shop, general liability/negligence, and other tort litigation.
 His knowledge and experience was recognized by the U.S. District Court, District of Minnesota, which appointed him as Special Master in the case of Conwed Company v.
 Union Carbide.

 George joined Jardine, Logan & O’Brien in 1980.
 He has received an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®.*